syedzohairabbas512/cs50finance/README.md

-Creating a beautiful README file can greatly enhance your project's documentation and make it more appealing to potential users and collaborators.
-Here's a template for a README file based on your Flask application:

 # Flask Finance Web App

 This is a simple web application for managing your stock portfolio.
 It allows you to buy and sell stocks, view your portfolio, and check your transaction history.